As some of you know, I have been following the smartest vegans and seeing what I can learn from them.

 I also mentioned in that post, that I would reduce my winter donations.
 Instead of donating every 8 weeks all year long, as I had been, I would donate every 9-10 weeks from spring to fall.

 On Friday, I went to donate blood and my levels were 36.0!
-All those iron-rich plant-based foods that have become my new staples apparently aren’t being absorbed or they aren’t enough, as my iron levels have dropped to my all time low.
+All those iron-rich plant-based foods that have become my new staples apparently aren’t being absorbed or they aren’t enough, as my iron levels have dropped to my all-time low.
 Chia seeds, lentils, buckwheat, and oatmeal are no match for beef.
 At least in my system.
 And yes, I was eating a lot of fruits loaded with Vitamin C to increase iron absorption.

 Note that 36.0 is not an unhealthy iron level.
 But, the blood banks need a higher level, because the act of donating will further lower iron levels until the body can replenish the lost blood.
 In other words, they don’t want to take your pint and then let you leave in an unhealthy state.

 Here comes the ethical question.
 Is it ethical – even for someone that loves animals – to eat just enough animal products to maximize blood donations?
 If I eat red meat on a regular basis, I can donate 6 pints of blood a year.
 The more I cut back, the lower that number goes.
-If a pint a blood can save a life and we as a cultural value human life more than animal life, then what is the ethical answer?
+If a pint of blood can save a life and we as a culture value human life more than animal life, then what is the ethical answer?

 I’m guessing some vegans might respond that one could do more to raise their iron levels.
 And I would accept that if I learned and incorporated all the tricks to boost iron levels on a plant-based diet that I might be able to donate 1 or 2 (maybe 3) pints per year, but I seriously doubt I could give 6 pints.
 That is just me.
 It’ll vary from person to person.